FREE Shipping on orders over $899

 • Rapid heart rate.

-“Leading a life with emotional balance is the most important thing to prevent the symptoms of a heart attack, since stress leads to a series of hormonal reactions and effects triggered by neurotransmitters that favor a low-level systemic inflammatory state with alterations in biomechanics. arterial, endothelial dysfunction, arterial stiffness, angiogenesis, cardiac hemodynamic overload and with it progression of the pathology and possibility of new cardiovascular events.”
+“Leading a life with emotional balance is of the utmost importance to prevent the symptoms of a heart attack, since stress leads to a series of hormonal reactions and effects triggered by neurotransmitters that favor a low-level systemic inflammatory state with alterations in arterial biomechanics, endothelial dysfunction, arterial stiffness, angiogenesis, cardiac hemodynamic overload and therefore progression of the pathology and the possibility of new cardiovascular events.”
 Dr. Ramón Jiménez Sibira - Cardiologist

 Causes and risk factors of a heart attack

-Heart attack generally occurs due to blockages in any of the (coronary) arteries that supply blood to the heart, although there may be other arteries.
-Causes such as certain infections and structural damage to some arteries.
-Through an electrocardiogram, the doctor can identify the type of heart attack suffered according to its cause:
+A heart attack is usually caused by blockages in any of the arteries (coronary arteries) that supply blood to the heart, although others may exist. causes such as certain infections and structural damage to some arteries.
+Through an electrocardiogram, the doctor can identify the type of heart attack suffered based on its cause:

 • Infarction due to partial obstruction.